Osteopathy

 What is osteopathy?

 Osteopaths use an in-depth knowledge of anatomy and physiology to assess and diagnose problems within the body.
-We consider factors such as your job, posture, sports, and previous injuries during our assessment.
+During our assessment, we consider factors such as your job, posture, sports, and previous injuries.
 Treatment includes joint stretching, articulation, manipulation, and osteopathic massage.
-In addition, Osteopathic care may involve exercises routines and personalised health guidance.
-As osteopaths we like to fix the problem by treating the root cause and not just the symptom.
+In addition, Osteopathic care may involve exercise routines and personalised health guidance.
+As osteopaths, we like to fix the problem by treating the root cause and not just the symptom.

 Are Osteopaths Registered?